Florida Firefighter Cancer Registry | Principal Investigator: Dr. David Lee

-Using data collected through a survey firefighters will complete annually, investigators are working to understand cancer risks specific to Florida firefighters and create a database of the risks and behaviors of all Florida firefighters.
-This project now also includes the AERIAL (Advancing Epidemiology of Retired fIrefighters Aging Longitudinally) survey.
-Originally launched in the initiative’s second year (2016-2017), AERIAL focuses on retired firefighters and seeks to understand what cancers are diagnosed during retirement among previously active combat firefighters and what occupational exposures during active employment and/or hygiene factors led to cancers.
+Using data collected through a survey retired firefighters will complete annually, investigators are working to understand cancer risks specific to Florida firefighters and create a database of the risks and behaviors of all Florida firefighters.
+Originally launched in the Annual Cancer Survey (ACS) initiative’s second year (2016-2017), AERIAL now focuses on retired firefighters and seeks to understand what cancers are diagnosed during retirement among previously active combat firefighters and what occupational exposures during active employment and/or hygiene factors led to cancers.

 Environmental Sampling Program | Principal Investigator: Dr. Sylvia Daunert